ludovicdmt/gpu_gmm/README.md

 gpu_gmm
 ====

-Python module to train GMMs using Tensorflow (and therefore a GPU) with an online version of EM.
+Python module to train GMMs using Tensorflow (and therefore a GPU if you want) with an online version of EM.
 As for now there is only a version with full matrix for covariances.

 Limitation is the memory on your GPU...